Flying a Manual Go-around

 Description

-Flying a Go-Around places special demands on the pilots, especially when the Go-Around is unexpected.
+Flying a go-around places special demands on the pilots, especially when the go-around is unexpected.

 Airmanship Overview

-The following general points are aimed at Multi Crew operation but they also serve as good reminders of the self-discipline required if operating single pilot.
+The following general points are aimed at multi-crew operation but they also serve as good reminders of the self-discipline required if operating single pilot.

-Go-Around from above Decision Altitude
+Go-Around From Above Decision Altitude

 Transition to Instrument Flying

-All Engines Go-around
+All Engines Go-Around

 Go-Around from Non-standard Speed or Configuration

-• It may be appropriate to consider continuing down the approach path, if legally permitted, for a few moments whilst the handling of the Go-Around and the configuration is discussed before being actioned.
+• It may be appropriate to consider continuing down the approach path, if legally permitted, for a few moments whilst the handling of the go-around and the configuration is discussed before being actioned.

 • Going around from above the missed approach altitude may require the pilot to level off and maintain their current altitude or a modified altitude as instructed by ATC.

 • In congested airspace the missed approach altitude, track and speed is usually mandated.
-This can be a complicated affair if the Go-Around instruction or decision is made above the mandated missed approach altitude.
+This can be a complicated affair if the go-around instruction or decision is made above the mandated missed approach altitude.

-• To ensure correct sequencing and compliance with the Go-Around procedure in FMS equipped aircraft it is often advisable (if conditions allow) to continue on the approach until the aircraft descends below the missed approach altitude before selecting TOGA.
+• To ensure correct sequencing and compliance with the go-around procedure in FMS-equipped aircraft it is often advisable (if conditions allow) to continue on the approach until the aircraft descends below the missed approach altitude before selecting TOGA.

-• Relying on LNAV for the lateral part of the Go-round guidance can create a significant problem if the FMS flight plan legs have not sequenced correctly prior to initiating the G/A, then the lateral path of the G/A is likely to flown incorrectly.
+• Relying on LNAV for the lateral part of the go-around guidance can create a significant problem if the FMS flight plan legs have not sequenced correctly prior to initiating the G/A, then the lateral path of the G/A is likely to flown incorrectly.

 Task Sharing